AetiasHax/ph/docs/decompiling.md

 ![List of symbols in objdiff](images/objdiff_symbols.png)

 > [!NOTE]
-> If a source file is missing in `objdiff`, or `objdiff` fails to build a file, first rerun `objdiff.py` to update
+> If a source file is missing in `objdiff`, or `objdiff` fails to build a file, first rerun `ninja` to update `objdiff.json`.
-> `objdiff.json`.
-If the problem persists, feel free to ask for help.
+> If the problem persists, feel free to ask for help.

 ## Decompiling a function
 Once you've opened a source file in `objdiff`, you can choose to decompile the functions in any order.
 We recommend starting